 Subsection B of § 38.2-3407.11:1 requires that an insurer, corporation or HMO, providing health insurance coverage, have a procedure by which a participant, beneficiary, or enrollee with an ongoing special condition may, after consultation with the PCP, receive a referral to a specialist who will be responsible for and capable of providing and coordinating the individual's primary and specialty care related to the initial specialty referral.
-If the care would most appropriately be coordinated by a specialist.
+If the care would most appropriately be coordinated by a specialist, the plan or issuer shall refer the individual to a specialist.
 The bill defines "special condition" as a condition or disease that is (i) life threatening, degenerative, or disabling and (ii) requires specialized care over a prolonged period of time.